awnist/xcson/README.md

         ...
     }

-In the csonmason world, you would create a mixin file:
+In the xcson world, you would create a mixin file:

 **type/string.cson**